 - Adopt board policies that support the development of administrative procedures promoting the hiring and retention of a diverse workforce at all levels.

-- Support equitable retention strategies to develop tools, training, mentoring and other opportunities for Black, Indigenous, People of Color (BIPOC) faculty and staff.
+- Support equitable retention strategies in support of programs tools, training, mentoring and other opportunities for Black, Indigenous, People of Color (BIPOC) faculty and staff.

 Goal 4: Leverage Financial Power to Dismantle White Supremacy & Institutional Racism

-- Assess and revise current governing board policies through an equity-minded, race conscious and anti-racism lens.
+- Assess and revise current business and financial affairs governing board policies through an equity-minded, race conscious and anti-racism lens.

-- Support the strengthening of communication with surrounding neighborhoods and community to highlight the work of the campus.
+- Support the strengthening of communication with surrounding neighborhoods and community to highlight programs and services of the college.

-- Support strategies to increase participation and presence and engage students, faculty, and staff to serve as ambassadors.
+- Support strategies to increase participation and college presence in the community while creating opportunities for engagement with students, faculty, and staff to serve as ambassadors through the sharing of their stories and work at the college.